oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 Reading input image ../test_0.bmp
 INFO: convert to vvp type.
-INFO: writeFrameToPipe: will end frame early, after 2048 pixels.
+INFO: WriteFrameToPipe: will end frame early, after 2048 pixels.
 INFO: Storing data to pipe with 2 pixels in parallel.
 INFO: Storing data to pipe with 2 pixels in parallel.
 INFO: Storing dummy pixels to pipe with 2 pixels in parallel.